Escape to the South

 If the smart resort of Sandbanks is more to your taste, take the kids for a spot of paddle boarding or sailing at the Water Sports Academy.
 Or hop aboard the Sandbanks Chain Ferry to Studland on the Isle of Purbeck and have a fabulous beach day with swimming, games and a picnic on the sands.
 Traditional resort lovers should head to the pretty bustling towns of Bridport and West Bay, or Lyme Regis where you’ll find such seaside wonders as crazy golf, an amusement arcade and some good old Mr Whippy ice cream.
 Other activities that will get your teens out of bed on a holiday to Dorset include a water park, skate park, dry ski slope and adventure park (think mud, lots of it).
 If you can persuade them to take in even one day of history while you’re there, then the intriguing hilltop Corfe Castle, great survivor of the English Civil War, will be the one that’ll do the trick.
-Have a look at these cottages in Dorset for somewhere to stay.

 Come to the Cotswolds